Characters of the Mortal Kombat series: Kintaro

-Kintaro is the sub-boss of Mortal Kombat II and a sub-boss in the 2011 reboot.
-He is also the penultimate boss of Shaolin Monks.
+Kintaro is the sub-boss for both Mortal Kombat II and also in the 2011 reboot.
+He is also the penultimate boss of Mortal KombatShaolin Monks.
 A Shokan, he shares his species' four arms and imposing size, but is distinguished by his tiger-like stripes.
 Kintaro participates in Shao Kahn's attempt to conquer Earthrealm during the second game's tournament, in which he is defeated by Liu Kang.
 In the reboot, he is defeated by Kung Lao during the tournament.
 The reboot also establishes him as being responsible for Kabal's injuries.
-In the 2015 Mortal Kombat X prequel comic, Kintaro is slain by Sonya Blade while she is under Havik's control.
+In the 2015 Mortal Kombat X prequel comic, Kintaro is killed by Sonya Blade while she is under Havik's control.

 The character was a stop-motion clay figure whose design was inspired by the Japanese mythological character Kintarō.
 He was initially conceived for MKII as an anthropomorphic fur-lined bipedal tiger, but the concept was scrapped due to the difficulty of creating such a complicated outfit.
 According to series co-creator John Tobias, Kintaro was redesigned as a "Goro spinoff" who was possibly a Shokan general, but not royalty.

 Kintaro appears in the animated film Mortal Kombat Legends: Battle of the Realms, voiced by Dave B. Mitchell.

-Kintaro has received a middling reception due to his minor role in the series and is often unfavorably compared to previous sub-boss Goro.
-UGO Networks opined in 2012 that Kintaro "serves no real purpose except for being a reskinned Goro whose sole purpose is to avenge the aforementioned's death" in the conclusion of the original game.
+Kintaro has received a middling reception due to his minor role in the series and is often unfavorably compared to Goro; UGO Networks opined in 2012 that Kintaro "serves no real purpose except for being a reskinned Goro whose sole purpose is to avenge the aforementioned's death" in the conclusion of the original game.
+Game Informer, in 2021, rated him 56th among the series' 76 playable characters: "Kintaro’s arrival wasn’t as impactful as Goro's since the Shokan boss thing had already been done before.
+NetherRealm also seems content with giving him more and more feline attributes in place of a personality."
 Den of Geek wrote that he "has virtually no story to speak of outside of the [MK9] retcon".
-Despite this, his "Reverse Rip" finishing move in the reboot was ranked ninth in Gameranx's 2012 selection of the MK series' ten most gruesome Fatalities, and Prima Games placed it 35th in their 2014 list of the series' top fifty Fatalities.
+His "Reverse Rip" from the reboot was rated 35th by Prima Games in their 2014 list of the series' top fifty Fatalities.